 The Vanderbilt Opportunity

-The Vanderbilt Doctor of Nursing Practice program will provide an online/distance post-master’s curriculum for those advanced practice nurses who wish to pursue additional practice-based study in a one-of-a-kind scholarly environment:
+The Vanderbilt Doctor of Nursing Practice program provides an online curriculum with intensive, on-campus experiences in August, January, and May for individuals in advanced nursing practice who wish to pursue additional practice-focused doctoral education in a one-of-a-kind scholarly environment:

 - Our faculty practice network offers different models of care across our community and beyond, and we have collaborative nursing programs with entities across the globe.

-- The Vanderbilt campus and Nashville – a major health care hub – offer active engagement with world-renowned experts and health care resources.
+- The Vanderbilt campus and Nashville – a major health care hub – offers active engagement with world-renowned experts and health care resources.

 - The Vanderbilt credential is recognized in the health care sector around the world.